edgedb/edgedb/docs/edgeql/for.rst

   ... );
   {0, 0.5, 1, 1.5, 2, 2.5, 3, 3.5}

-This statements iterates through each number in the set.
+This statement iterates through each number in the set.
 Inside the loop, the ``number`` variable is bound to a singleton set.
 The inner expression is executed for every element of the input set, and the results of each execution are merged into a single output set.